mdwelker10/discord-bot-aigis/README.md

   - If you have less than 5 VT you cannot play, but just wait until the next day and you can claim 100 free daily tokens.

 Because this is Aigis form Persona 3, I decided to use Persona themed cards instead of a standard deck.
 The suits are the minor arcana from Persona 3 and 4 (cups, swords, wands, and coins).
 Face cards and Aces have members of SEES on them.
-- I do plan to remake the Aces, but they will still feature Makoto
+- I might remake the Aces, but they will still feature Makoto
 - Even though Blackjack has no Joker cards, I still made one for fun

 <p align="center">